softwaresaved/distance-consultancy/developer/ReleasingDistance.md

         Case "6.2"
             'Nothing to do - that's the current version Case "6.1", "6.0"
-            If blnIsBeta Then
-            'If it's marked as being in Beta then change that SetIsBetaSetting
-            End If
         ....

-  - Check CModGlobal module gblnIS_BETA variable is correctly set, depending whether or not the release is a beta:
+* Update %BASE%\Database Engine\D6DbEng.vbp, CModGlobal module gblnIS_BETA variable, depending whether or not the release is a beta.
+For example:

 <p/>

     'Set to true if this is a beta release
     Global Const gblnIS_BETA = False

-* Check %BASE%\Interface\Distance.vbp has the correct major and minor version numbers set.
+* Update %BASE%\Interface\Distance.vbp meta-data:
+  - Major and minor version numbers - these determine App.Major and App.Minor values in-code and are passed on to new projects
+  - File Description - update the version number
+  - Legal Copyright - update the current year
+  - Product Name - update the version number
   - See [Update binary (dll, ocx, exe) meta-data](./BuildVisualBasic.md#update-binary-dll-ocx-exe-meta-data)
-  - These determine App.Major and App.Minor values in-code and are passed on to new projects.
-* Check version numbers of all other projects are correct - see [Update binary (dll, ocx, exe) meta-data](./BuildVisualBasic.md#update-binary-dll-ocx-exe-meta-data)
+* Check meta-data of all other projects is correct
 * [Build all Visual Basic projects](./BuildVisualBasic.md#build-all-visual-basic-projects)
 * **TODO**
 * Any other updates needed?